-The book will be a carefully designed and crafted hardcover, as this project deserves no less.
-The cover will be made of Imperial 4500 – a beautiful linen material, and the photos will be printed on 150 grams Arctic Volume Cream paper.
-The offset printing will be done by renowned Amsterdam printer drukkerij robstolk.
-Even Firemen will be about 80 pages and feature 39 photographs.
-The first edition will be an exclusive 250 numbered copies, and will be printed early 2018.
+The book is a carefully designed and crafted hardcover, as this project deserves no less.
+The cover is made of Imperial 4500 – a beautiful linen material, and the photos are printed on 150 grams Arctic Volume Cream paper.
+The offset printing is done by renowned Amsterdam printer drukkerij robstolk.
+Even Firemen is 80 pages and features 39 photographs.
+The first edition is an exclusive 250 numbered copies.

-I am proud that Even Firemen will be published by Plague Press Publishing – the publishing house of Magnum photographer Matt Stuart.
+I am proud that Even Firemen is published by Plague Press Publishing – the publishing house of Magnum photographer Matt Stuart.

 And, to give you an even better idea, here are some of the photos and quotes from the book: